midwire/jsonapi_rspec/README.md

 expect(response).to be_jsonapi_response_for(my_model)
 ```

-It currently tests for required json:api sections and matching attributes for the passed model instance.
+It currently tests for compliant json:api sections and matching attributes for the passed model instance.
 ```
 {
-  "jsonapi": "version 1.1",   // does not check "data":{                    // checks if exists and is a hash
+  "jsonapi": "version 1.1", // does not check
+  "data":{                  // checks if exists and is a hash
     "id":"123",             // checks if this matches the object.id
-    "type":"tags",     // checks if exists and is the matching type for object "attributes":{     // checks each attrib. against object attributes "string_attribute":"Category",
+    "type":"tags",          // checks if exists and is the matching type for object "attributes":{          // checks each attr. against object attributes "string_attribute":"Category",
       "datetime_attribute":"2017-10-13T19:33:54+00:00",
       "time_attribute":"2017-10-14 17:12:45 -0500",